antoniovalentini/pantry-dotnet/README.md

     }
 }
 ```
-and ask the services collection for a `IPantryClient` to get access to `Pantries` and `Baskets` resource endpoints:
+and ask the services collection for an `IPantryClient` to get access to `Pantries` and `Baskets` resource endpoints:
 ```C#
 public class MyClass
 {